 Is it bad to sleep with a fan on?
 While sleeping with a fan on isn’t bad per se, for some people, it can cause your mouth, nose, and throat to dry out during the night.
 As a result, you may wake up with a headache, sore throat, or other sinus issues.
 In some cases, sleeping with a fan can cause snoring!

-To effectively cool your space, you need to make sure you position your fan to cool the room.
+To effectively cool your space, you need to make sure you position your fan to cool the room, especially in a larger space.
 Circulating air with fans is essential to keeping cool in the summertime.
 The best way to do this is by using ceiling fans and floor fans in conjunction with each other.
 Properly positioning your fans will ensure that the air circulates efficiently and evenly throughout the room.
 You can also make your fan blow colder air by positioning it in front of a floor vent.

 Like with anything else, you may eventually experience problems with your fan, some of which can be annoying but might not be very hard to fix.
 Fixing a squeaking ceiling fan can be as easy as tightening the screws that hold it in place.
 You can also quiet down your fan by cleaning it.
 Fixing a fan that won’t spin can be more difficult, but it’s usually just a matter of finding the right setting.